VegiHarshitha58/Knowledge-Decay-Tracker/README.md

 Follow these steps to run the Knowledge Decay Tracker on your local machine:

-1. **Clone the repository**
+1. **Clone the repository-**
 git clone https://github.com/VegiHarshitha58/Knowledge-Decay-Tracker.git

   By doing this, you will get the project folder in your system.

-3. **Navigate to the backend folder** open the command prompt add the path of the backend folder like below, cd Knowledge-Decay-Tracker/backend
+2. **Navigate to the backend folder** open the command prompt add the path of the backend folder like below,

+  cd Knowledge-Decay-Tracker/backend

-4. **Create a virtual environment (optional but recommended)** python -m venv venv
+3. **Create a virtual environment (optional but recommended)** python -m venv venv

   By using the above code, you can create virtual environment

-5. **Activate the virtual environment**
+4. **Activate the virtual environment**
  On Windows Command Prompt:

   venv\Scripts\activate

   On Windows PowerShell:

   .\venv\Scripts\Activate.ps1

    You should see (venv) appear in your terminal prompt, indicating the virtual environment is active.

-6. **Install required dependencies** pip install flask
+5. **Install required dependencies** pip install flask

   This installs flask which is used for running the backend

-7. **Run the backend**
+6. **Run the backend**
 python app.py

 You should see a message like:

 Running on http://127.0.0.1:5000

 By clicking you can see how backend works for this tool.

-8. **Open the frontend**
+7. **Open the frontend**
-Go to the frontend folder: Knowledge-Decay-Tracker/frontend Open index.html in your browser
+Go to the frontend folder: Knowledge-Decay-Tracker/frontend

+Open index.html in your browser

-Or use VS Code Live Server for a live reload experience This shows the exact website of the knowledge decay tracker.
+Or use VS Code Live Server for a live reload experience

+This shows the exact website of the knowledge decay tracker.

-9. **Interact with the app**
+8. **Interact with the app**
-Add/view knowledge items
+Add/view knowledge items,

 Monitor retention and decay across your team